j-c-carr/wedge-simulator/README.md

   -h, --help          show this help message and exit --make_coeval_dset  generate coeval boxes dataset
 ```
 All `21cmfast` parameters are specified in the `config_file` (see `coeval-simulator/in/` or `lightcone-simulator/in/` for examples).
+The `dset_dir` should be located somehwere with a lot of memory (`21cmFAST` will store and retrieve information from there).

 #### coeval-simulator
-Generates a dataset consisting of `21cmFAST` coeval boxes (brightness temperature data) and the corresponding wedge-filtered boxes.
+Generates a dataset consisting of `21cmFAST` coeval boxes (brightness temperature data and ionized boxes) and the corresponding wedge-filtered boxes.
 The wedge filtering algorithm is described in [Gagnon-Hartman et. al, 2021](https://ui.adsabs.harvard.edu/abs/2021MNRAS.504.4716G/abstract).
 A more elaborate outline of this code can be found on the [wiki](https://github.com/j-c-carr/wedge-simulator/wiki/coeval-simulator-workflow)

 #### lightcone-simulator
-Generates a dataset consisting of `21cmFAST` lightcones (brightness temperature data) and the corresponding wedge-filtered lightcones.
+Generates a dataset consisting of `21cmFAST` lightcones (brightness temperature data and ionized boxes) and the corresponding wedge-filtered lightcones.
 The wedge filtering algorithm is described in [Prelogović et. al, 2021](https://ui.adsabs.harvard.edu/abs/2021arXiv210700018P/abstract)